kongtianyi/wox-timeconvertor/README.md

 # wox-timeconvertor
-An wox plugin that do time convert, including i18n features.
+A wox plugin that do time convert, including i18n features.

 You can just download it use wpm.
 ```